 A report by The University of Minnesota states that exposure to nature and plants not only makes you feel better emotionally, it contributes to your physical well-being, reducing blood pressure, heart rate, muscle tension, and the production of stress hormones.

 According to the study done at the Environmental and Occupational Hazards Control Research Center, Iran, noise exposure has ill effects on cognitive performance and brain activity patterns, which can make a person unhappy in the long run.

 A report published at the College of Architecture, Seoul, Korea, indoor plants play a vital role in reducing different frequency ranges.

-A study by the Journal of Environmental Health also states that there is a notable difference in noise-reducing effects for low frequency and high frequency (p < .05) when the plants are arranged differently.
+Another study by the Journal of Environmental Health also states that there is a notable difference in noise-reducing effects for low frequency and high frequency (p < .05) when the plants are introduced and arranged differently.

-A report by Shefa Neuroscience Research Center, Tehran, states that Lavender has some of the best anxiolytic, mood stabilizer, sedative, analgesic, and anticonvulsive and neuroprotective properties.
-Keeping lavender flowers in the room results in a more rapid sleep onset with a longer duration of sleep.
+A report by Shefa Neuroscience Research Center, Tehran, states that Lavender has some of the best anxiolytic, mood stabilizer, sedative, analgesic, anticonvulsive, and neuroprotective properties.
+Keeping lavender flowers or their fragrance in the room results in a more rapid sleep onset with a longer duration of sleep.

 Lavender is also one of the best plants to reduce associated symptoms such as restlessness, disturbed sleep, and somatic complaints and has a beneficial influence on general well-being and quality of life.